unexist/blog/_drafts/logging-vs-tracing.md

 about the good parts, the bad parts and why I would prefer one over the other.
 So in the first part we are covering the basics and talk a bit about what both actually is.
-After that, I am going to present my really convoluted example just to prove my point and based on it we are going to do the actual comparison.
+After that, I am going to present my really convoluted example just to prove my point and based on that we are going to do the actual comparison.

 Are you still with me?
 Great - let us move on to **logging**!